 all applicants must HAVE:

 - No criminal record history or pending charges of crimes against person or property;

 - No substantiated case of abuse of any kind;

 - Four references who can recommend you for the program and speak to your lifestyle and character.
 For those looking for housing, this should include a positive landlord reference.

 However, we can’t guarantee you housing.
-For every homeshare host, there are four homeshare guests looking for housing.
+For every homeshare host, there are five homeshare guests looking for housing.
 It’s up to people in our program to ultimately decide who would be the most compatible match for them.

 We’re looking for homeshare guests who: